-118. Uzbekistan noted the accession to the Optional Protocol to the Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment.
+118. Uzbekistan noted the accession to the Optional Protocol to the Convention against Torture.

-119. Bolivarian Republic of Venezuela welcomed the efforts in the fight against poverty and the campaign against illicit drugs.
+119. The Bolivarian Republic of Venezuela welcomed the efforts in the fight against poverty and the campaign against illicit drugs.

-120. Gabon praised the significant progress made in promoting and protecting human rights, since the last review.
+120. Gabon praised the significant progress made in promoting and protecting human rights since the previous review.

-121. Singapore commended the Philippines for its efforts to pursue social justice, achieve inclusive growth, and reduce inequality.
+121. Singapore commended the Philippines for its efforts to pursue social justice, achieve inclusive growth and reduce inequality.

-122. In relation to violence against women, the delegation of the Philippines stated that at the Barangay (village) level, guidelines have been issued for the establishment of desks to enable victims to receive immediate help.
+122. In relation to violence against women, the delegation of the Philippines stated that guidelines had been issued at the village level for the establishment of points of contact where victims could go to receive immediate help.

-123. An inter-agency committee on children in armed conflict was created in 2013.
+123. The delegation of the Philippines reported that an inter-agency committee on children in armed conflict had been created in 2013.
 There was also a monitoring, reporting and response system for grave violations of children's rights in situations of armed conflict.

-124. The Juvenile Justice Welfare Act of 2013 was strengthened.
-Local government units were required to appoint social workers to assist children in conflict with the law, amongst others.
+124. The Juvenile Justice Welfare Act had been strengthened.
+Local government units were required to appoint social workers to assist children in conflict with the law, among others.

-125. The programme against child labour recorded a 47.9 percent decrease in child labour, awarded child labour free certificates to establishments, and closed establishments engaging minors in hazardous work.
-Project Angel Tree provides social assistance to children who had been subjected to child labour.
+125. The programme against child labour had recorded a 47.9 per cent decrease in children involved in labour, had awarded child labour-free certificates to establishments and closed establishments engaging minors in hazardous work.
+Project Angel Tree provided social assistance to children who had been subjected to child labour.

-126. The Government issued Order No. 174 which reaffirmed the workers' constitutional and statutory right to security of tenure by prohibiting labour-only contracting and reinforces workers' rights to labour standards, self-organization, and collective bargaining.
-A review of the enforcement framework will be undertaken.
+126. The Government had issued Department Order No. 174, which reaffirmed workers' constitutional and statutory right to security of tenure by prohibiting "labour-only contracting" (an arrangement whereby a contractor or subcontractor merely recruits, supplies or places workers to perform a job or work for a principal) and reinforced workers' rights in terms of labour standards, self-organization and collective bargaining.
+A review of the enforcement framework would be undertaken.

-127. Safeguarding the rights of Filipino workers abroad was a priority.
+127. Safeguarding the rights of Philippine workers abroad was a priority.
 The Philippine Overseas Employment Administration regulated the overseas recruitment industry.
-The

-Philippines has bi-lateral labour agreements with 31 countries of destination.
+The Philippines had bilateral labour agreements with 31 countries of destination.
 Returning workers were offered reintegration seminars and training.

-128. The armed forces implemented the Internal Peace and Security Plan Bayanihan (Cooperation) which was subsumed by the current Development Support and Security Plan Kapayapaan (Freedom).
-The Plans focused on support to nation-building, civil military cooperation, peacebuilding, and military action against terrorists and other armed groups.
+128. The armed forces implemented the Internal Peace and Security Plan "Bayanihan" (Cooperation), which had been subsumed by the Development Support and Security Plan "Kapayapaan" (Freedom).
+Both Plans focused on support for nation-building, civil military cooperation, peacebuilding and military action against terrorists and other armed groups.
 Military operations were only conducted in areas where there had been threats endangering the safety of the people.

-129. Executive Order Number 264 created the Citizens Armed Force Geographical Units to assist the military in helping address local insurgency threats, in operations during disasters and calamities, and in socio-economic development projects.
-It is not a paramilitary force.
-A National Task Force was created to disband private armed groups in Bangsamoro and in the adjacent Regions 9 and 12.
+129. Executive Order No. 264 had led to the creation of the Citizens Armed Force Geographical Units to assist the military in helping address local insurgency threats in operations during disasters and calamities and in socioeconomic development projects.
+The Citizens Armed Force was not a paramilitary force.
+A national task force had been created to disband private armed groups in Bangsamoro and in the adjacent Regions 9 and 12.

-130. The collective rights of the Indigenous Peoples were protected by the Indigenous Peoples Rights Act.
-There have been no forced evictions of Indigenous Peoples due to mining operations.
-Ancestral domains cannot be accessed by mining companies without the free, prior and informed consent of the Indigenous Peoples.
-This was also applicable to the armed forces, unless the access is for "hot pursuit" operations.
-The Philippine Development Plan of 2017-2022 raises awareness of the rights of Indigenous Peoples.
+130. The collective rights of indigenous peoples were being protected by the Indigenous Peoples Rights Act.
+There had been no forced evictions of indigenous peoples owing to mining operations.
+Ancestral domains could not be accessed by mining companies without the free, prior and informed consent of indigenous peoples.
+That prohibition was also applicable to the armed forces, except in "hot pursuit" operations.
+The Philippine Development Plan for 2017-2022 raised awareness of the rights of indigenous peoples.

-131. Recommendations relating to the death penalty will be taken back for discussion with the leaders of the Congress.
-The government was committed to ending killings and supressing crime to its minimum, caused by the consumption of illegal drugs, corruption, and poverty.
+131. Recommendations relating to the death penalty would be discussed with the leaders of Congress.
+The Government was committed to ending killings and supressing, to the extent possible, crime caused by the consumption of illegal drugs, corruption and poverty.